One major challenge is the public’s lack of lung cancer awareness:

 Through education, access to screening and culturally appropriate support groups, lives are saved.
 We strive to empower individuals and communities to help themselves and each other prevent lung cancer, especially in low-income communities where lung cancer is most prevalent.

 Our events teach the public about lung cancer, provide support to patients and their families, and raise money for life-saving research.
 To find out more about ABOH Awareness Events, visit the events page.

 A Breath of Hope Speakers Bureau

-Speakers are the messengers who carry important information and resources that can save lives to the public.
+Ambassadors are the messengers who carry important information and resources that can save lives to the public.
 Raising awareness about lung cancer may take place through presentations given at service clubs, faith communities, brown bag lunches at businesses or neighborhood gatherings.
 Awareness is the key to early detection and reduced lung cancer deaths.
 Every time vital information is passed to new people, we have made a step forward.
-If you belong to a civic group, faith community or company that would like to host an A Breath of Hope Speaker, please e-mail contact us.
-If you would like to host a Speaker after 5 p.m. there must be a minimum of 20 attendants.
+If you belong to a civic group, faith community or company that would like to host an A Breath of Hope Ambassador, please contact us.
+If you would like to host an Ambassador after 5 p.m. there must be a minimum of 20 attendants.

 ABOH Speaker Testimonial